SatelliteQE/betelgeuse/docs/index.rst

           self.assertEqual(user.name, 'David')
           self.assertEqual(user.age, 20)

-When the above test case is ran, Betelgeuse will make use of all 9 tokens provided and generates a more meaningful test case.
+When the above test case is collected, Betelgeuse will make use of all 9 fields provided and generates a more meaningful test case.

 Ok, this is cool.
 But wait, there is more!
-If you already read `Testimony documentation <http://testimony-qe.readthedocs.io/>`_, it supports tokens at different levels, namely:
+Betelgeuse will reuse fields defined in different levels, namely:

   - function level
   - class level
   - module level
+  - package level

 This feature can be leveraged to minimize the amount of information that needs to be written for each test case.
-Since most of the time, test cases grouped in a module usually share the same generic information, one could move most of these tokens to the ``module`` level and every single test case found by Betelgeuse will inherit these attributes.
+Since most of the time, test cases grouped in a module usually share the same generic information, one could move most of these fields to the ``module`` level and every single test case found by Betelgeuse will inherit these attributes.
 For example: